Duxah/FreePCB-2/message_to_users.md

-data::20200306
+data::20200813
-msg::A new version of FreePcb-2.033 has appeared on the site.
-Download it now?
+msg::Versions 2-033 and 2-034 (debug) have been updated on the site.
+Go to the downloads page?